 The success of a young signal caller is often measured by his improvements from Year 1 to Year 2.
-After posting one of the most prolific rookie campaigns in NFL history, Carr has made one of the biggest year-to-year improvements in 2015.
-Among all quarterbacks who have started 10 games in each of the last two sesaons, Carr has made the second biggest improvement in rating points.
+After posting one of the most prolific rookie campaigns in NFL history, Carr has made the third largest year-to-year improvement among player who have started at least 10 games in each of the last two seasons.